Ninja-Vikash/Backend_with_JavaScript/Readme.md

 })
 ```

-But we will follow a best practice
+But we will follow a best practice.
 ```js
 const userSchema = new Schema({
         username: {